-The applicant has applied to change the zoning of the subject property from a Downtown Area (DA2) Zone and Holding Downtown Area (h-3•DA2•D350) Zone to a Bonus Downtown Area (B()/DA1•D350) Zone with a bonus zone which would allow for a density of 1,155 units per hectare and a maximum height of 110 metres and require the inclusion of features such as underground parking, enhanced accessibility features, common amenity space and recreational facilities, high design standards and architectural consistency with the Downtown Design Guidelines.
-The City has also considered the inclusion of special regulations in the bonus zone to provide for a variety of reduced yard setbacks from the residential portion of the proposed tower as well as the retention of the h-3 holding provision on the base zone.
+The applicant has applied to change the zoning of the subject property from a Downtown Area (DA2) Zone and Holding Downtown Area (h-3•DA2•D350) Zone to a Downtown Area Bonus (DA1•D350•B()) Zone with a bonus zone which would allow for a density of 1,155 units per hectare and a maximum height of 110 metres and require the inclusion of features such as underground parking, barrier-free access to all floors, common amenity space and recreational facilities, high design standards and architectural consistency with the Downtown Design Guidelines.
+The City has also considered the inclusion of special regulations in the bonus zone to provide for a variety of reduced yard setbacks from the proposed.

-The proposed zoning changes, as described above, are intended to allow for the development of a 33-storey mixed-use apartment tower of a specified design which includes:
+The proposed zoning changes, as described above, are intended to allow for the development of a 33-storey mixed-use apartment tower of a specified design; with a podium base accommodating commercial/retail space on the ground floor and a mix of structured parking, residential, and/or office space above the ground floor.